 Girl Scout Badge Programs

-The New Jersey Sea Grant Consortium (NJSGC) offers a variety of marine science-based Girl Scout merit badge programs for all levels of scouting from Daisys through Cadettes.
-These programs are an opportunity to explore the marine environment in a fun and educational way while completing requirements to earn a badge.
-All programs are held at Sandy Hook; some are indoor programs and can be done during the winter or inclement weather, while others are outdoor-only programs.
+The New Jersey Sea Grant Consortium (NJSGC) offers a variety of marine science-based Girl Scout merit badge programs for all levels of scouting from Daisies through Cadettes.
+These programs are an opportunity to explore the marine environment in a fun and educational way while earning a badge.
+All programs are held at Sandy Hook; some are indoor programs and can be done during the winter, while others are outdoor-only programs.
 Programs are led by experienced NJSGC environmental educators.
 Equipment and materials are provided by the NJSGC, and registration is required.
 Daisy programs last 1.5 hours; all other scout programs (except Journeys) are 2 hours.

-For more information or to book a girl scout badge program, please contact Jody Sackett at 732-872-1300, ext.
-20, or email at JSackett@NJSeaGrant.org.
-Scout programs can also be reserved online; select that option on the NJSGC Scout General Information Page and complete the application.
+For more information or to book a Girl Scout badge program, please contact Jody Sackett at 732-872-1300, ext.
+20, or email JSackett@NJSeaGrant.org.
+Scout programs are reserved online: To register, select that option at the bottom of the main NJSGC Scout General Information Page and complete the application.

 Daisy Rose Petals at Sandy Hook

 Learn how to make the world a better place during this program.
 Through a scavenger hunt conducted in our laboratory classroom, girls will discover what can be recycled, what can be composted, and how to read recycling codes.
-They will make a recycled jellyfish craft, and go on a guided beach hike to collect shells and conduct a mini beach cleanup.
+They will make a recycled jellyfish craft and go on a guided beach hike to conduct a mini beach cleanup.
 Girls will earn the Rose Petal in this program.

 Daisy Clover Petals at Sandy Hook

-Scouts will learn about using resources wisely as they play a recycling game and use our rain barrel water collection system to see practical water re-use.
-Girls will go on a guided beach hike to collect seashells that they will re-purpose to make an arts-and-crafts project on the beach to take home.
+Scouts will learn about using resources wisely as they play a recycling game, and they will learn about plastic recycling and microplastics.
+Girls will go on a guided beach hike and conduct a mini beach cleanup.
+Girls will make a recycling craft.
 Scouts will earn the Clover Petal in this program.

 Daisy Journey: Between Earth and Sky

-Scouts will explore the central elements of Size, Shape, Texture, and Color as expressed through science at Sandy Hook, in this program taught both indoors and outdoors.
-We’ll begin in our laboratory classroom, as scouts learn about various seashells found on NJ beaches and the animals that make them.
-They will play measuring games with shells and make a pompom Shell Friend to take home.
-Scouts will do colorful textural shell tracings, and paint seashells with paints made from nature, in crafts they’ll bring home.
+Scouts will explore the central elements of Size, Shape, Texture, and Color as expressed through science at Sandy Hook.
+In this program, taught both indoors and outdoors, we’ll begin in our laboratory classroom, as scouts learn about various seashells found on NJ beaches and the animals that make them.
+They will play stacking games with shells and make a pompom Shell Friend to take home.
+Scouts will do colorful textural shell tracings and paint seashells with paints made from nature to take home.
 They’ll conduct a matching activity with seeds and flowers.
 We’ll go on a Scavenger Hunt hike to the beach, where the troop will go seining/dip netting in the bay (equipment provided) to find sea creatures, and collect shells to take home.
 For the Take Action Requirement, the girls will do a mini beach cleanup.
 Scouts will complete the Earth and Sky Journey in this 3-hour program.

 Brownie Hiker at Sandy Hook

 Get ready for an amazing coastal adventure!
-We start in our laboratory classroom where we learn how to make and interpret trail markings from shells, twigs, and rocks, and make GORP to eat on our hike.
-While on their hike from Fort Hancock through the maritime forest to the Sandy Hook beach, scouts will do a Scavenger Hunt that helps them identify and explore this seashore environment full of marine creatures, unique plants, and fascinating shells.
+We start in our laboratory classroom where we learn how to make and interpret trail markings from shells, twigs, and rocks.
+We will hike from Fort Hancock, through the maritime forest and historical sites to the Sandy Hook beach.
+Scouts will do a Scavenger Hunt that helps them identify and explore this seashore environment full of marine creatures, unique plants, and fascinating shells.
 Girls will earn the Hiker Badge in this program.

 Brownie Letterboxer at Sandy Hook